Save a Fortune and Build your Own Home as an Owner Builder

 There is lots of information that needs to be put into the equation when determining how best to go about being an owner builder.
 How big is the land?
 What kind of project you are going to complete?
 How much do you anticipate it costing?

 Another question we ask our clients is “Why?”
 Why are you looking to owner build?
 Is it to save money?
 If so, have you made sure that the project makes it worthwhile?

-Generally we recommend to our customers that the costs savings to become an owner builder are really only worth all the work on a building or renovation that over is in the middle to upper range or if it is designed by an architect.
-Of course this is a generalisation and doesn’t always hold true but is a yardstick to measure things by.
-One of the main reasons for this is because professional builders often have more than one construction project on their books at any one time and are therefore able to by in bulk and make savings in that way.
+Generally, we recommend to our customers that the costs savings to become an owner builder are really only worth all the work on a building or renovation that over is in the middle to an upper range or if it is designed by an architect.
+Of course, this is a generalization and doesn’t always hold true but is a yardstick to measure things by.
+One of the main reasons for this is because professional builders often have more than one construction project on their books at any one time and are therefore able to buy in bulk and make savings in that way.
 These savings can often be greater than the surcharge that the builder puts on to manage the project.

 In more expensive owner builder builds and houses designed by an architect there are often more elements that are custom built.
 This can mean savings made by bulk buying don’t work.
 So it is vital to the project to make sure the costs savings of Owner Building a house are worth the time and risk.

 We also make sure that our clients understand that an Owner Builder construction loan is not like an ordinary home loan.
 The banks don’t just hand you the money at the start and wish you luck.
 Instead, the loan needs to be paid out in installments, once certain requirements are met.
 For example, a stage is not considered to be completed, until all fixtures are fixed into place.
 This means that you may be completely on schedule with windows and doors in place but unless they are actually fixed in, the banks won’t pay the next installment.